openswoole/ext-openswoole/README.md

 + `--enable-hook-curl`
 + `--with-postgres[=DIR]`

-#### Enable Open Swoole extension
+#### Enable OpenSwoole extension

-After compiling and installing the openswoole extension, you have to add a new line `extension=openswoole.so` at the end of `php.ini` or create a ini file at `conf.d` folder to enable Open Swoole.
+After compiling and installing the openswoole extension, you have to add a new line `extension=openswoole.so` at the end of `php.ini` or create a ini file at `conf.d` folder to enable OpenSwoole.
 It is recommended to be added after all the other extensions because openswoole may depend on extensions: sockets, mysqlnd, curl etc.

 ## Fiber Context and Xdebug Support